-Number Indicator Response C1III.1 Uses of encounter data Rate setting For what purposes does the state use encounter data Quality/performance measurement collected from managed care plans (MCPs)?
+Number Indicator Response C1III.1 Uses of encounter data For what purposes does the state use encounter data collected from managed care plans (MCPs)?
 Select one or more.
-Federal regulations require that states, through their contracts Monitoring and reporting Contract oversight with MCPs, collect and maintain sufficient enrollee encounter Program integrity data to identify the provider who delivers any item(s) or service(s) to enrollees (42 CFR 438.242(c)(1)).
-Policy making and decision support C1III.2 Criteria/measures to Timeliness of initial data submissions evaluate MCP performance What types of measures are Timeliness of data corrections used by the state to evaluate managed care plan Timeliness of data certifications performance in encounter data submission and correction?
-Use of correct file formats Select one or more.
-Federal regulations also require Provider ID field complete that states validate that submitted enrollee encounter data they receive is a complete and accurate representation of the services provided to enrollees under the contract between the state and the MCO, PIHP, or PAHP.
+Federal regulations require that states, through their contracts with MCPs, collect and maintain sufficient enrollee encounter data to identify the provider who delivers any item(s) or service(s) to enrollees (42 CFR 438.242(c)(1)).
+Other, specify - Evaluate Health Care Quality, Evaluate contractor performance, develop and evaluate capitation rates, develop FFS payment rates, Determine risk sharing payments, process reconciliations and risk adjustments.
+C1III.2 Criteria/measures to evaluate MCP performance What types of measures are used by the state to evaluate managed care plan performance in encounter data submission and correction?
+Select one or more.
+Federal regulations also require that states validate that submitted enrollee encounter data they receive is a complete and accurate representation of the services provided to enrollees under the contract between the state and the MCO, PIHP, or PAHP.
 42 CFR 438.242(d).
-Overall data accuracy (as determined through data validation) C1III.3 Encounter data performance criteria contract language Encounter Data Reporting section of the MCO contracts.
-Provide reference(s) to the contract section(s) that describe the criteria by which managed care plan performance on encounter data submission and correction will be measured.
+Timeliness of initial data submissions Timeliness of data corrections Use of correct file formats Provider ID field complete Overall data accuracy (as determined through data validation) C1III.3 Encounter data performance criteria contract language Provide reference(s) to the contract section(s) that describe the criteria by which managed care plan performance on encounter data submission and correction will be measured.
 Use contract section references, not page numbers.
-C1III.4 Financial penalties contract language Encounter Data Reporting section of the MCO contracts.
-Provide reference(s) to the contract section(s) that describes any financial penalties the state may impose on plans for the types of failures to meet encounter data submission and quality standards.
+Section 60 of the CHP Contract outlines Encounter Data Reporting for the MCO.
+C1111.4 Financial penalties contract language Provide reference(s) to the contract section(s) that describes any financial penalties the state may impose on plans for the types of failures to meet encounter data submission and quality standards.
 Use contract section references, not page numbers.
-C1III.5 Incentives for encounter data quality Enhancement in a MCO's percentage for auto- assignment for encounter data quality.
-Describe the types of incentives that may be awarded to managed care plans for encounter data quality.
+Section 60 of the CHP Contract outlines Encounter Data Reporting for the MCO.
+C1III.5 Incentives for encounter data quality Describe the types of incentives that may be awarded to managed care plans for encounter data quality.
 Reply with "N/A" if the plan does not use incentives to award encounter data quality.
-C1III.6 Barriers to collecting/validating encounter data No significant barriers during the reporting period.
-Describe any barriers to collecting and/or validating managed care plan encounter data that the state has
+N/A C1III.6 Barriers to collecting/validating encounter data Describe any barriers to collecting and/or validating managed care plan encounter data that the state has N/A